METRORapid University Line: Alignment issues

-Postponement
+Postponement (2010 and 2016)

 In 2010, Houston mayor Annise Parker delayed construction on the University Line in an effort to find a suitable funding source.

 However, the line has received some hope: METRO has reported to the local media outlets that it has received a federal Record of Decision, the final approval needed to design and/or construct the line.
 It is reported in the Houston Chronicle that METRO anticipates $700 million in federal funding for this line.
 While Go METRORail has no mention of this, METRO Solutions has posted a .pdf file of the letter from the FTA with all permission, and an inclusion of instructions to not pursue buying any light rail vehicles for this line (or for any other for that matter) until the investigation regarding the controversy over "Buy America" has concluded.

 In May 2016, the project had its federal funding eligibility revoked after a decade of inactivity.